Golf Capsules | Metro News

 LATIN AMERICA AMATEUR

-PANAMA CITY (AP) — Peruvian teen Julian Perico shot a tournament-record 6-under 64 to take the first-round lead in the Latin America Amateur Championship.
+PANAMA CITY (AP) — Costa Rica's Alvaro Ortiz shot a 4-under 66 to take the second-round lead in the Latin America Amateur Championship.